WebAssembly/tool-conventions/Linking.md

 ===============================

-This document describes the early plans for how linking of WebAssembly modules might work in the clang/LLVM WebAssembly backend.
+This document describes the early plans for how linking of WebAssembly modules might work in the clang/LLVM WebAssembly backend and other tools.
 As mentioned in [README](README.md), it is not the only possible way to link WebAssembly modules.
+Note: the ABI described in the document is a work in progress and **should not be considered stable**.

 Each compilation unit is compiled with a single WebAssembly module.
 Each module contains a single code section and a single data section.
 The goal